kohirens/tmpltoapp/README.md

 ### Making a Template

-Directories/repos are called templates, because they serve as a template for a new project.
+Templates are just directories containing files, which can contain Go template syntax that will be processed to fill in placeholders.
+The output will serve as a new project.

 1. Make a new directory.
 2. Add folders, and if a directory should be empty, then place a file named